sjordan-INTERA/freyberg_emulator_Dash/README.md

 # Freyberg Model Emulator

-Dashboard script + everything required to put it into a Docker container
+Dashboard script + everything required to put it into a Docker container.
+Relies on a pre-processed response matrix that's been made Sparse in order to optimize memory useage.

 ## Steps to Run:
 1. From the parent directory, use the command "docker build -t freyberg-app ." to build Docker container